 I actually watched this movie because Kate Drummond is in it.
 But I was impressed with the acting from Addison Holley.
 She made the story feel real.

-The film is based on the book Saving Alex (paid link) by Alex Cooper.
+The film is based on the book Saving Alex (affiliate link) by Alex Cooper.
 It was published in 2016.

 According to the end credits of Trapped: The Alex Cooper Story, Alex and her parents eventually reconciled and they accepted her for who she is.
 If I were Alex, it would be very hard for me to forgive them.